elibroftw/modern-desktop-app-template/SAMPLE_README.md

 ## Trouble Shooting

 If there are issues with sub-dependencies, you can use `resolutions: {}` to freeze versions until dev/building works.

+Add `"devtools"` to Tauri features in `Cargo.toml` to get devtools in a production build

+If a cookie is not being set from cross-site, add `SameSite: 'lax'` when setting cookies.